6 different kinds of web app development

 2. Dynamic web application

 Dynamic web applications are much more complex at a technical level.
 They use databases for loading data and their contents are updated each time the user accesses them.
-They generally have an administration panel (called CMS) from where administrators can correct or modify the app’s contents, whether text or images.
+They generally have an administration panel (called CMS) from where administrators can correct or modify the app’s content including text and images.

 Many different programming languages can be used for dynamic web app development.
-PHP and ASP are the most common languages used for this purpose because they allow for structuring of the content.
+PHP and ASP are the most common languages used for this purpose because they allow you to structure the content.

 3. Online store or e-commerce